Anne Maclachlan, NM

-Anne Maclachlan and storytelling love each other.
-They have been found together sitting in trees, W-R-I-T-I-N-G. The former editor of Santa Fean magazine and a writer at several newspapers, Anne is an award-winning journalist, an experienced interviewer, the author of 17 pre-school through college-level books and several short stories, and is an actual, brand-new screenwriter.
+Anne and storytelling love each other.
+They have been found together sitting in trees, W-R-I-T-I-N-G. The former editor of Santa Fean magazine and a writer at several newspapers, Anne is an award-winning journalist, an experienced interviewer, the author of seventeen preschool-through-college-level books and several short stories, and is an actual, brand-new screenwriter.
 She also recently completed her first novel, done on a dare.
-She was raised in both the Canadian and U.S. school systems, so she can tell when to have a sense of humour.
+She was raised in both the Canadian and U.S. school systems, so she can tell when to have a sense of humor.
 Anne has interviewed and written about celebrities, politicians, activists, and fellow writers.
-She knows that everyone has a special story to tell — and it’s always an exciting one.
+She knows that everyone has a special story to tell—and it’s always an exciting one.

 As a Story Terrace writer, Anne interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 I was holding tightly to my Daddy’s hand as we walked along the pavement towards a world of deep, overwhelming noise, through misty, wet air, and into the moving clouds.
 When the white air shifted, I saw all the water in the world fall over the edge of the earth as far across as I could see, but nobody seemed frightened.
 Most were pointing, and some were laughing and smiling, and all seemed every bit as amazed as I felt.

 As Daddy lifted me up at the big fence and held me tight, a better view of this tumultuous world appeared, and I suddenly knew exactly where my family had brought me.
 What an adventure!
 What a place to visit!
 We had come to the edge of the world, and here it was dropping off into the sky and disappearing into the clouds.